 Online trading is a popular means of executing financial transactions via the internet.
 With online trading, you can manage your account online, and you can trade at any time of the day or night.
 Some discount brokerage houses offer personal trading and online trading, but you’ll probably pay more to work with a live human.

-Before choosing an online discount broker, find out how the system functions, whether human support is available and how you get monthly statements documenting your activity.
+Before choosing an online discount broker, find out how the system functions.
+Whether human support is available and how you get monthly statements documenting your activity are all things you’ll want to consider.

 Aside from learning about the brokerage house style and services, costs and online tools, there are a few more questions to ask.